Damir94/Advanced-End-to-End-DevSecOps-Kubernetes-Three-Tier-Project/README.md

 kubectl get pods -n kube-system kubectl get deployment -n kube-system aws-load-balancer-controller
 ```

+### What is Argo CD?
+Argo CD is a GitOps continuous delivery tool for Kubernetes.
+Simple meaning:
+- It automatically deploys your Kubernetes applications from Git to your cluster.
+- Git becomes the single source of truth.

+Argo CD:
+- Developer updates Kubernetes YAML in Git
+- Argo CD detects change
+- Automatically deploys to EKS
+- Keeps cluster always synced with Git

-### For this setup, Argo CD is installed using plain Kubernetes manifests, as recommended for getting started.
+### Argo CD is installed using plain Kubernetes manifests, as recommended for getting started.
 Install Argo CD
 Step 1: Create the Argo CD Namespace
 ```bash